Active noise reducing headphones are avoided by professional sound engineers, while passive designs are used. Why is this?

 The Bose idea, conceived on the flight, was to compare all the sounds a person hears through the headphones – no matter whether it is music or offensive background noise.
 His patent uses internal microphones to sense when ambient noise is present and to instantly generate a “mirror image” of the unwanted sound.

 This unwanted signal is then sent to internal electronics that creates the exact opposite sound waves — negating the original noise.
-The revised signal is sent to each ear-cup of the headphones, resulting is an overall quieter signal.
+The revised signal is sent to each ear-cup of the headphones, resulting is a signal with the unwanted noise reduced.

 Other manufacturers (including some of the makers of active noise reduction models) make headphones with passive noise isolation, which are usually either in-ear monitors or closed-back headphones which tightly clamp over the head.